K5ND/R Operations

 The 6-meter rare grid activations mean using more power, in my case about 300 watts, a bigger antenna, 5-element Yagi, and a small generator for electrical power.
 It also means staying in place for the day.
 I will also note that my daughter has a home in DM85 north of Amarillo.
 Before the June 2022 VHF contest, I activated DM85 and DM84 with good results.
 But that was a very tiring effort.

-More recently, May 2024, I activated DM85 from my daughter’s ranch in the Texas Panhandle.
+In May 2024, I activated DM85 from my daughter’s ranch in the Texas Panhandle.
 Here’s the article Texas Panhandler — DM85 on 6 Meters.
+I followed that up in July 2025, see VHF Texas Panhandler Once More in DM85

 Here are some photos from my VHF rover operations over the years.